Skip to Content

 • 8 garlic cloves - mashed

-• ¼ cup olive oil - coconut oil or melted butter
+• ¼ cup olive oil - or vegetable oil

 Instructions